CodeCricut/bTimeLogger-react/server/documentation/jest-testing.md

 Since we configured Jest to use `babel-jest`, the Babel tranpilation will automatically be applied before running our tests.

+**Debugging tests**:

+To debug tests, open a new JavaScript Debug Terminal and run `npm test --watch`.

 ## Babel Configuration

 Jest doesn't support ES6 natively, so a transpiler like Babel must be used.